Sign up for our newsletter

 Propagation Methods:

-Divide bulbs when dormant to increase stock.
-Also it is a good idea to divide bulbs when flower quality declines.
+Divide bulbs when dormant to increase stock, and when flower quality declines.

 Rainy Side Notes